krisk0/broadwell_multiplication/README.md

 *A3*.
 If this OS uses the same calling convention (System V ABI for 64-bit Unix systems), then probably yes.
 If not, then some subroutines are unusable.

 *Q4*.
-Benchmark of `GMP` code shows bigger tact numbers than found above in this README.
+My benchmark of `GMP` code shows bigger tact numbers than found above in this README.

 *A4*.
 Did you install `GMP` via packet manager?
 Probably it is not optimized for Broadwell.